Carol Cram at Pratto del Valle in Prato

 An Exhibition, a Cathedral, and a Quiet Canal

-During our week in Padua, we also attended the opening of Gregg’s exhibition at the Queen Art Gallery, had a quick look inside the impressive cathedral, and enjoyed many walks alongside peaceful canals slumbering in the autumn sunshine.
+During our week in Padua, I also attended the opening of Gregg’s exhibition at the Queen Art Gallery, had a quick look inside the impressive cathedral (the Basilica di Sant’Antonio), and enjoyed many walks alongside peaceful canals slumbering in the autumn sunshine.

 Gregg Simpson at the opening of his exhibition in Padua